* * * * * *

 Personal :

 The Westphal family consists of Chad and Amy, our two kids, Henry and Adah, and our dogs.
-Have a look at our photos page if you're interested.
+Have a look at our (outdated) photos page if you're interested.

 We live in Crawfordsville, Indiana, a nice small town an hour from Indianapolis.
 Before moving here in the summer of 2004, we lived in Lafayette, Colorado, just outside the People's Republic of Boulder.
 Before that we lived in Tulsa, Oklahoma.
+We've also spent a few fantastic sabbaticals in Colorado.

 I spend most of my time either working or with my family, as I should.
 Theoretically, if I had lots of free time I'd spend it woodworking, snowboarding, mountain biking, skateboarding and playing disc golf.
 In what seems like another lifetime, I was an avid skateboarder.
-Now-a-days I enjoy getting outdoors in any way I can.
+Now I just enjoy getting outdoors in any way I can.
 I'm a bit of a presidential history buff, but only enough to be annoying.
 I sometimes pretend I can play the banjo, but I'm really much better at listening to bluegrass and classic country music.

 Navigation : Wabash College :: Math & CS :: Westphal